feyman2016/michaellancaster/_posts/2013-09-18-when-facebook-recruiter-email-me.markdown

 Monday after work I tried fix again those bugs but I couldn't figure out how..anyway after look what was (5am) trying to make it perfect I took a shower..
 And thought about it.
 I'm glad he got interested on my skills but I need to be realistic, I'm pretty sure I'm going to get in the next level (as we say world class) soon but not now..

-I sent him an email thanking him for the opportunity and telling about it.
-I will finish the challenge but I feel like I'm at the Facebook level.
+I sent an email thanking him for the opportunity and telling about it.
+I will finish the challenge but I feel like I'm not at Facebook engineers level "yet".

 All this made me even more excited about my future and my goals.. so I'm predicting (planning) a very good and quick growth in my skills in the next months..